dingherself/130/handouts/_posts/2024-10-24-gendering-sex-the-sociology-of-sex.md

 How we came to gender the X female & the Y male:

-- Privileging the sperm: sperms with the X produce females and those with the Y produce males.
+- *Privileging the sperm*: sperms with the X produce females and those with the Y produce males.
   - But sperms are not sex-determining; only the Y is.
-- The “greater male variation theory”: “While females enjoy the security of a second X, it dulls their potential for extraordinariness.
+- *The “greater male variation theory”*: “While females enjoy the security of a second X, it dulls their potential for extraordinariness.
 Males are superior where it counts: intelligence.”
-- X mosaicism:
+- *X mosaicism*:
-  - The Barr body: in cells with two X’s, one becomes inactive early on in embryonic development.
+  - *The Barr body*: in cells with two X’s, one becomes inactive early on in embryonic development.
   - In those with XX chromosomes, about half of their cells express the material X and the other half the paternal X.
   - This genetic mosaicism reinforces social “conceptions of women as more mysterious, contradictory, complicated, emotional, or changeable.”